-The Monitoring Committee concur that the IHBG program is well managed and substantially in compliance with the requirements of NAHASDA.
-Of special note is the Authority's continued success with the Emergency Rental Assistance and Homeowner Assistance Fund programs.
-The Authority assisted 191 Renter households and reached an expenditure/obligation rate of 100% during the period.
-In addition, 27 Homeowner households were assisted with mortgage/utilities, homeowners' insurance, and habitability repairs.
-Also of special note is the Authority's TARs rate of 0% for the FY 2022 period, a commendable achievement.
+The Monitoring Committee concurs that the IHBG program is well managed and substantially in compliance with the requirements of NAHASDA.
+Of special note is the Authority's success with the U.S. Treasury Emergency Rental Assistance and Homeowner Assistance Fund programs.
+The Authority fully expended Treasury ERA funds during the period and continues to assist renters with HUD IHBG-ARP funds.
+In addition, the Authority reached an expenditure/obligation rate of 74% with Treasury HAF funds which helps homeowners with mortgage, utilities, homeowners' insurance, habitability repairs, and other eligible costs.
+The Authority is also commended for its TARs rate of 1.5% for the FY 2023 period.